chark/scriptable-events/Documentation~/README.md

 </p>

 ## Getting Started (Simple Events)
-The simplest use case of _Scriptable Events_ is when you want to notify a system that something happened without providing any context.
+The simplest use case of _Scriptable Events_ is when you need to notify a system that something happened without providing any context.
 To do so, you need two elements: a _Simple Scriptable Event_ and a _Simple Scriptable Event Listener_.

-First, create a _Simple Scriptable Event_ asset by right-clicking in the project window and selecting _Scriptable Events/Simple Scriptable Event_.
+First, create a _Simple Scriptable Event_ asset by right-clicking in the project window and selecting _Create/Scriptable Events/Simple Scriptable Event_.
 You can name the event as you prefer and place it anywhere in your project:
 <p align="center">
   <img src="simple-scriptable-event.png"/>
 </p>